Republic of Artsakh: Geography

 The Artsakh Republic was mountainous, a feature which has given it its former name (from the Russian for "Mountainous/Highland Karabakh").
 It is 3170 km2 in area.
 The largest water body is the Sarsang Reservoir, and the major rivers are the Tartar and Khachen rivers.
 The country is on a plateau which slopes downwards towards the east and southeast, with the average altitude being 3600 ft above sea level.
 Most rivers in the country flow towards the Artsakh Valley.

+Geology

 The geology of Artsakh is primarily part of the Kussary-Divichi Foredeep – the northern foredeep of the Greater Caucasus.
-The trough is filled with Oligocene to Quaternary age deepwater, molasse and marine sedimentary rocks.
+The trough is filled with Oligocene to Quaternary age deepwater, molasse, and marine sedimentary rocks.

+Climate

 The climate is mild and temperate.
 The average temperature is 11 C, which fluctuates annually between 22 C in July and -1 C in January.
 The average precipitation can reach 710 mm in some regions, and it is foggy for over 100 days a year.

+Flora

-Over 2,000 kinds of plants exist in Artsakh, and more than 36% of the country is forested.
-The plant life on the steppes consists mostly of semi-desert vegetation, while subalpine zone and alpine tundra ecosystems can be found above the forest in the highlands and mountains.
+Over 2,000 plant species exist in Artsakh, and more than 36% of the country is forested.
+The flora on the steppes consists mostly of semi-desert vegetation, while subalpine zone, and alpine tundra ecosystems can be found above the forest in the highlands and mountains.